Riddim (genre): Characteristics

-Rhythmically the style utilises repetitive, minimalistic layers and triplet percussion arrangements.
+Riddim utilises repetitive, minimalistic layers and tuplet percussion arrangements in a rhythmic style.
 Like dubstep, riddim is often produced at a tempo of 140 to 150 beats per minute and was noted as having comparatively more "space", atmosphere, and "super dark textures" by riddim producer Infekt.
-Jayce Ullah-Blocks of EDM Identity characterized modern riddim with the presence of low-frequency oscillation (LFO) sawtooth waves, wide delays, and a large use of flanger and chorus filters.
+Jayce Ullah-Blocks of EDM Identity characterised modern riddim with the presence of low-frequency oscillation (LFO) square waves, wide delays, and a large use of flanger and chorus filters.